KHUSHI01-astro/KHUSHI01-astro/README.md

 # apnacollege-demo
 this  is my first repository
 author - KHUSHI
-AIM - I want to became an Engineering , a bharatnatyam artist , Astronaut .
+AIM - I want to became an Engineering , a bharatnatyam artist .

 hello